Sanjana2s/Bloc/README.md

-# Hello there, I'm learning Web Developement.
+# Hello there, I'm aspiring to be Web Developer and learn cool things
+.